This course runs every other year. Its next run will be in January 2025.

-Study the history of Scottish art online with our expert team.
+Study the history of Scottish art online with an expert team.

-On this flexible, 100% online course, explore Scotland’s fascinating visual history across the 18th and 19th centuries.
-Examine the changing ways in which artists represented Scotland’s identity in this period.
-Discover:
+In this flexible online short course, you’ll examine the changing ways in which artists represented Scotland’s identity in this period.
+You’ll explore:

 • what makes art Scottish